 The purpose of the Sustainability, Environment, and Engaged Design Scholars Program is to cultivate the next generation of environmental leaders.
 As SEED Scholars, Hiram students have unique opportunities to:

-- Critically examine the relationships between human social and natural systems
+- Critically examine the relationships and interactions between human social and natural systems

-- Develop and communicate ideas and information that integrate diverse perspectives on the environment
+- Integrate and communicate ideas and information representing diverse perspectives on the environment

-- Develop professional skills through peer-networking, conference attendance, and mentored learning experiences
+- Develop professional skills through creative collaboration, mentored learning experiences, and possible conference attendance

-Each year SEED Scholars collaborate as a cohort to explore a specific set of environmental themes and real-world challenges—investigating natural and human social systems, analyzing problems and identifying solutions, and creatively communicating their findings via the SEEDS Discovery Blog and a number of other ways.
+Each year SEED Scholars collaborate as a cohort to explore a specific set of environmental issues and real-world challenges within a general common theme—analyzing problems and researching potential solutions, integrating information and knowledge from across the disciplines, and communicating their findings in multiple ways, including the Discovery Blog.

 SEEDS Criteria and Eligibility